apache/airflow/docs/apache-airflow/howto/set-config.rst

 ==========================

 Some Airflow configuration is configured via local setting, because they require changes in the code that is executed when Airflow is initialized.
-Usually It is mentioned in the detailed documentation where you can configure such local settings - This is usually done in the ``airflow_local_settings.py`` file.
+Usually it is mentioned in the detailed documentation where you can configure such local settings - This is usually done in the ``airflow_local_settings.py`` file.

 You should create a ``airflow_local_settings.py`` file and put it in a directory in ``sys.path`` or